martheberget/weather-app/README.md

 ## Implementation

-The application is built with a server-side component represented by the `server.js` file.
+- The application is built with a server-side component represented by the `server.js` file.
 To power the backend, I've chosen to use **Node.js** along with **Express**.
 Node.js is known for its efficiency in handling asynchronous tasks, making it a good choice for server-side applications.
 Express is built on top of Node.js and simplifies the creation of web servers and APIs.
 This combination offers a smooth and efficient way to manage HTTP requests and responses.
-For performing HTTP requests, I'm using **Axios**, which is a promise-based HTTP client for Node.js.
+- For performing HTTP requests, I'm using **Axios**, which is a promise-based HTTP client for Node.js.
-To enhance security, the API key is securely stored in a separate `.env` file.
+- To enhance security, the API key is securely stored in a separate `.env` file.
 The key is accessed using the `dotenv` npm module, which allows me to keep sensitive information away from the rest of the code.

-Within the backend, I've created an endpoint called **getWeatherData**.
+- Within the backend, I've created an endpoint called **getWeatherData**.
 This endpoint is responsible for fetching weather data from the OpenWeatherMap API (One Call API 2.5).
-Once data is obtained from the OpenWeatherMap API and is sent to **getWeatherData**, this data is then sent to the frontend where `script.js` retrieves and displays the data.
+- Once data is obtained from the OpenWeatherMap API and is sent to **getWeatherData**, this data is then sent to the frontend where `script.js` retrieves and displays the data.

-The frontend of this application is built using pure HTML, CSS, and JavaScript.
+- The frontend of this application is built using pure HTML, CSS, and JavaScript, and consists of three files, `index.html`, `styles.css` and `script.js`.

 ## Credit